 Sociology of Art & Culture

-From sacred expressions and tools of propaganda to aesthetic objects of reverence and commodities for status acquisition, the arts have enjoyed many roles in society.
-Employing various sociological perspectives, this course will explore the nature of art in society by looking at how art objects are produced, distributed, and received.
+From sacred didactic narratives and tools of propaganda to aesthetic objects of reverence and commodities for status acquisition, the arts have enjoyed many roles in society.
+Employing various sociological perspectives, this course will explore the nature of "art in society" by looking at how art objects are produced, distributed, and consumed.

-Theoretical perspectives will be related to historical and contemporary examples of painting, architecture, and photography to explore the interplay between art and society, as well as the interrelations among the different arts themselves.
-Although this is partly an art appreciation course, the sociological perspective places art works in their social context.
-An underlying concern is the current prevalence of images in our everyday lives and the media.
+Theoretical perspectives will be related to historical and contemporary examples from a range of artistic media ¾ with special emphasis upon music, painting, architecture, and photography ¾ to explore the interplay between art and society, as well as the interrelations among the different arts themselves.

-The focus of this course is not confined to ‘the fine arts’, but also explores aspects of ‘popular culture’.
-Here, we will explore some of the sound and visual images which are so pervasive these days in the global context.
-Further, the relations between popular culture and the ‘fine arts’ in terms of a hierarchy raises further issues for us to examine.
+The focus of this course is not confined to 'the fine arts', but also explores aspects of 'popular culture'.
+The relations between them in terms of a hierarchy raises further issues for us to examine.

-Music recordings, photographs, videos, and multimedia presentations will be used for illustrations and for stimulating discussion.
-Guest presentations are also under consideration.
+Music recordings, photographs, and videos will be used for illustrations and for stimulating discussion.

 Assignments & Evaluation: